KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Windows11-VM-setup.md

 ---

+## Step 2: Add the new virtual machine to VirtualBox
-5. Open VirtualBox and select **New** to add a new virtual machine.
+1. Open VirtualBox and select **New** to add a new virtual machine.

    - Name: Name the virtual machine.
 Example:  Windows 11, Windows 11 Lab, Windows 11 AD Lab.
    - Folder: Leave as default unless you have a specific folder you would like the VM files to be stored in.